-† Certain confidential portions (indicated by brackets and asterisks) have been omitted from this exhibit.

-†† Certain of the exhibits and schedules to this Exhibit have been omitted in accordance with Regulation S-K Item 601(a)(5).
-The Registrant agrees to furnish a copy of all omitted exhibits and schedules to the SEC upon its request.
+- † Certain confidential portions (indicated by brackets and asterisks) have been omitted from this exhibit. - †† Certain of the exhibits and schedules to this Exhibit have been omitted in accordance with Regulation S-K Item 601(a)(5).
+The Registrant agrees to furnish a copy of all omitted exhibits and schedules to the SEC upon its request. - + Management contract or compensatory plan or arrangement.